celery/celery/README.rst

 - Python 2.6: Celery series 3.1 or earlier.
 - Python 2.5: Celery series 3.0 or earlier.
-- Python 2.4 was Celery series 2.2 or earlier.
+- Python 2.4 was the Celery series 2.2 or earlier.

 Celery is a project with minimal funding, so we don't support Microsoft Windows.